Double cycle-consistent generative adversarial network for unsupervised conditional generation: Conclusion

 \section{Conclusion}

-In this work, we present \ProjectName, a new clustering method that directly obtains the cluster assignments by disentangling the latent space.
+In this work, we present \ProjectName, a new conditional generation framework that can generate diverse samples without labels and directly obtain the cluster assignments without clustering methods.
 Unlike most existing latent space clustering algorithms, our method does not build `clustering-friendly' latent space explicitly and does not need extra clustering operation.
 Therefore, our method avoids the difficulty of integrating latent feature construction and clustering.
 Furthermore, our method does not disentangle class relevant features from class non-relevant features.
 The disentanglement in our method is targeted to extract ``cluster information'' from data.
 Although our method does not depend on any explicit distance calculation in the latent space, the distance between data may be implicitly defined by the neural networks.

 The two cycle-consistencies ($\mathbf{x} \rightarrow (\mathbf{z}_c$, $\mathbf{z}_n ) \rightarrow \mathbf{x}$, ($\mathbf{z}_c$, $\mathbf{z}_n$) $\rightarrow \mathbf{x} \rightarrow$ ($\mathbf{z}_c$, $\mathbf{z}_n$) ) in \ProjectName~can help avoid the triviality of $\mathbf{z}_n$, and then avoid the generation of low diversity images in some degree.
 We have used the real images to train the encoder-generation pair ($\mathbf{x} \rightarrow (\mathbf{z}_c$, $\mathbf{z}_n ) \rightarrow \mathbf{x}$), which can help the encoder to estimate the real conditional distribution.
 However, due to the unsupervised fashion of clustering, the conditional distribution $Q(\mathbf{z}_c | \mathbf{x})$ specified by the generator of GAN may not match well with the true conditional distribution $P(\mathbf{z}_c|\mathbf{x})$ in real data, which is the case in both ClusterGAN and our \ProjectName.
 This may be another reason for the low diversity conditional generation~\cite{gong2019twin}.
 Improving GAN to create more diverse images is an important task for future work.